Vayne Build Guide by Kamirusan

 Berserker's Greaves - This is the item which is present on any AD carry on the Fields of Justice.
 Attack speed is needed on every champion of this role, and especially on Vayne.

-Infinity Edge - The first (in my opinion) choice as for the damage itself.
-Build it as soon as possible after your boots.
+Infinity Edge - The first choice as for the pure damage itself.
+Build it as soon as possible after your Ruined King.
 Preferably start with B. F. Sword, but Pickaxe is good enough if you do not have enough gold.
+Now, with plenty of AD and some attack speed, it's time for...

 Phantom Dancer - Now we're talking serious! ~ 200 AD and nearly 1,7 attack speed turns our champion into a machine that should be feared.
 Now Vayne is fast.
 Vayne is deadly.
 Vayne is the death itself.